 Tax season is one of the busiest times of the year for accountants.
 Whether at a large or small firm, it can mean late nights, skipping meals and overall exhaustion.
 As a manager, your goal is to prevent burnout.
 We have tips to maintain happiness and motivation during this stressful time.

 Allow your employees time and space to unwind in the office.
 This will allow them to de-stress and go back to their desks focused on the tasks at hand, rather than on how tired they may feel.
-It also maintains a level of productivity since they’re not taking time to go back and forth from an outside location.
-A variety of studies suggest that napping during the work day, for even just 10 minutes, can increase productivity, focus, and mood.
-While napping may not be conducive to every workplace, consider offering relaxing activities such as 10-minute chair massages, acupuncture, or meditation.
+It also maintains a level of productivity, as they’re not taking time to go back and forth from an outside location.
+A variety of studies suggest that napping during the work day, for even just 10 minutes, can increase productivity, focus and mood.
+While napping may not be conducive to every workplace, consider offering relaxing activities such as 10-minute chair massages or meditation.

-We all know how hard it can be to eat nutritiously when we get busy.
-A 2012 study by Brigham Young University, the Center for Health Research at Healthways and the Health Enhancement Research Organization, found that unhealthy eating is linked with a 66 percent increased risk of loss of productivity.
-So, think twice before ordering your team a pizza and go for more nutritious options such as salad, soup, or sandwiches.
+We all know how hard it can be to eat nutritiously when things get busy.
+Fast food and vending machine lunches often become the norm during tax season.
+However, unhealthy eating is also linked to lower productivity.
+So, think twice before ordering your team a pizza.
+Instead, opt for more nutritious options such as salad, soup, or sandwiches.

 If your staff is going to come in early and stay late during tax season, they will appreciate any gesture that shows concern for their comfort.
 Allowing a relaxed dress code during this time will go a long way in terms of employee morale.
 However, be sure to outline what is and isn’t office appropriate ahead of time.
 This will help avoid major office fashion faux pas.